On a Stochastic PDE Model for Epigenetic Dynamics

-which indicates that our controls are at least nonanticipative; we will see bellow that, under our assumptions, $\mathcal{U}\left[0,T\right]$ is the set of admissible controls.
+\title[-]{ \normalfont \itshape Accepted for publication in the Journal of Nonlinear Science.\ which indicates that our controls are at least nonanticipative; we will see bellow that, under our assumptions, $\mathcal{U}\left[0,T\right]$ is the set of admissible controls.
 In \cite{lu2021mathematical}, $U$ can be a separable metric space; however, we only deal with the Hilbert case.

 Define the cost functional $\mathcal{J}\left(\alpha\left(\cdot\right)\right)$ associated to (\ref{eq:cont_sys}) by

 Our first objective is to study the following optimal control problem for the controlled equation (\ref{eq:cont_sys}) with the cost functional (\ref{eq:cost}):